 In reality, over 90% of the data is noise, depending on the use case.
 A better approach is to just process data at the location near the data source and only transfer the signals.
 There are some solutions that provide this capability at the edge, but the problem is that they are mostly stateless solutions.

-Many real-time analytics & ML solutions require and benefit tremendously from the state (aka context) around the data event that is being processed.
+Many real-time analytics & Machine Learning solutions require and benefit tremendously from the state (aka context) around the data event that is being processed.
 But maintaining state at the edge requires a data platform that can run in 10s and 100s of locations around the world.
 In essence, one needs an edge native data platform to provide state.

 Cloud native and complex service orchestration